Azure/azure-powershell/src/Security/Security/help/Get-AzSecurityPricing.md

 Gets pricing details of the specific ID.
 Where ResourceId is one of IDs from example 1.

 ### Example 3

 ```powershell
 PS C:\> Get-AzSecurityPricing -Name
 ```

 Gets pricing details of the named Azure Defender plan.
-Where name is one of the names from example 1.
+Where `name` is one of the names from example 1.

-, and Name is one of 8 above as well.

 ## PARAMETERS

 ### -DefaultProfile

 The credentials, account, tenant, and subscription used for communication with Azure.

 ```yaml